Ponchest/kotlin/plugins/js-plain-objects/README.md

 # JavaScript Plain Objects compiler plugin

 This folder contains the runtime and the compiler plugin of the JavaScript Plain Objects plugin.
-Gradle and Maven plugins are in the `libraries/tools` directory.
+The Gradle and Maven plugins are located in the `libraries/tools` directory.

 > :warning: **It works only with K2 compiler**